-3.1 In the opinion of BRANZ, Snug Insulation if designed, used, installed and maintained in accordance with the statements and conditions of this Appraisal, will meet or contribute to meeting the following provisions of the NZBC:
+3.1 In the opinion of BRANZ, Temper Guard Insulation, if designed, used, installed and maintained in accordance with the statements and conditions of this Appraisal, will meet or contribute to meeting the following provisions of the NZBC:

-Clause B2 DURABILITY: Performance B2.3.1 (a) not less than 50 years and B2.3.1 (b) 15 years.
-Snug Insulation meets these requirements.
-See Paragraph 8.1.
+Clause B2 DURABILITY: Performance B2.3.1 (a) not less than 50 years, B2.3.1 (b) 15 years and B2.3.2.
+Temper Guard Insulation will meet these requirements.
+See Paragraphs 8.1 and 8.2.

 Clause E3 INTERNAL MOISTURE: Performance E3.3.1.
-Snug Insulation will contribute to meeting this requirement.
-See Paragraphs 12.1 and 12.2.
+Temper Guard Insulation contributes to meeting this requirement.
+See Paragraphs 13.1 and 13.2.

 Clause F2 HAZARDOUS BUILDING MATERIALS: Performance F2.3.1.
-Snug Insulation meets this requirement and will not present a health hazard to people.
+Temper Guard Insulation meets this requirement.

-Clause H1 ENERGY EFFICIENCY: Performance H1.3.1 (a) and H1.3.2 E. Snug Insulation will contribute to meeting these requirements.
+Clause H1 ENERGY EFFICIENCY: Performance H1.3.1 (a) and H1.3.2 E. Temper Guard Insulation contributes to meeting these requirements.
 See Paragraphs 14.1 and 14.2.